-- •Subject of a DIMACS project. - •Key initial emphasis by CDC's modeling unit

-- •CDC connections led to CCICADA interaction with CDC and CCICADA Fellow now getting job at CDC - •Result in increased incidence of heat stroke, dehydration, cardiac stress, respiratory distress - •Hyperthermia in elderly patients can lead to cardiac arrest. - •Effects not independent: Individuals under stress due to climate may be more susceptible to infectious diseases
+- •Subject of a DIMACS project. - •Key initial emphasis by CDC's modeling unit - •Result in increased incidence of heat stroke, dehydration, cardiac stress, respiratory distress - •Hyperthermia in elderly patients can lead to cardiac arrest. - •Effects not independent: Individuals under stress due to climate may be more susceptible to infectious diseases